abtieku/group4-project/Dashboard/Tableau/README.md

 ## Description of interactive elements

 - Global filters are used to apply filter to all the worksheets on this dashboard.
-Restaurants are filtered based on state and city.
+Restaurants are filtered based on State, Average stars and their review count.
 - Calculated fields are created.
-- URL Action for viewing the results per State.
+- Information Tooltips used to display graph information.

 ## Visualization